Henriqueperoni/MS4-Read-More-For-Less/README.md

 # Read more for Less

 ![Project Mock-up](media/intro-readme.png)

 Read more for Less is a project where users can subscribe to get a box of books every month.
 To don't get any random book, users are able to set their preferences, such as genre, authors and books the enjoyed.
-Also, the website has a Book Club page, where users can create reviews about the books they are reading and discuss it with other users.
+Also, the website has a Book Club page, where users can create reviews about the books they are reading and discuss them with other users.

-## Live demo on Heroku pages [HERE](https://read-more-for-less.herokuapp.com/)
+## Live site can be found [here](https://read-more-for-less.herokuapp.com/)

 ## Table of Contents:
 -  [UX](#ux)